hendersonsa793-healthcare/epic-beaker-lab-portfolio/05_beaker-lis-case-studies/README.md

 All examples are de-identified and presented for professional development purposes.

-These case studies are intended to reflect how clinical systems analysts evaluate, validate, and improve laboratory workflows in Epic Beaker and LIS environments.
+These case studies reflect how clinical systems analysts evaluate, validate, and improve laboratory workflows in Epic Beaker and LIS environments.